CyrianCrPro/AI-Driven-NFT-Classification/README.md

 To run the provided codes efficiently, ensure your system meets the following hardware and software requirements:

-### 1. Hardware Requirements
+### 1. Hardware Requirements (& Recommendations)

 - **GPU:**
   - **NVIDIA GPU with CUDA support:** Required for accelerating deep learning model training and inference.
+(Can work on the CPU if you don't have a GPU but this is not recommanded)
   - **Minimum GPU Memory:** 8 GB or higher (recommended for larger models and batch sizes).
 - **CPU:**
   - **Multi-core CPU:** At least a quad-core processor to handle data loading, pre-processing, and other tasks.